Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Methodology

-Once the adversarial examples are pre-trained, we utilize our proposed method of pruning adversarial face examples to free up some adversarial perturbations.
-During the restoration stage, we restore the adversarial face examples in the previously pruned region using the following loss function:
+\textbf{Biased Gradient Adaptation.} During the Restoration stage, we restore the adversarial face examples in the previously pruned region using our proposed Biased Gradient Adaptation.
+Biased Gradient Adaptation uses the following loss function to craft gradient biased to the dodging attacks to adapt the crafted adversarial examples into the space that favors dodging attacks.

-where $\tilde{\lambda}$ is a weight which is lower than $\lambda$ that is objective for crafting adversarial face examples that favor dodging attacks.
+where $\tilde{\lambda}$ is a weight that is lower than $\lambda$ that is objective for crafting adversarial face examples that favor dodging attacks.
+The mask representing the regions for restoring the adversarial examples can be denoted as: